greythroat1/Deploying-hugo/README.md

         uses: actions/deploy-pages@v2
 ```

-3. Go to github and create new repo
+3. Go to github and create new repo.
-4. Open settings on that repo, then navigate to *Pages*, under *Build and deployment* change source to **GitHub Actions**
+4. Open settings on that repo, then navigate to *Pages*, under *Build and deployment* change source to **GitHub Actions**.
 5. Open terminal then navigate to local folder where hugo website is.
 6. Input following command: